Xepez/RedditDownloadExtension/README.md

 # Reddit Download Extension
 Small Firefox extension to download images and videos from old.reddit.com using AI

-Intended use for downloading images, gifs, videos, and images within comments.
+Intended use for downloading images, galleries, gifs, videos, and images within comments.